PensionMath

 Frequently asked questions

-What is the Government Pension Offset?
+What was the Government Pension Offset?

-How is the GPO reduction calculated?
+How was the GPO reduction calculated?

-Does GPO affect my own Social Security retirement benefit?
+Did GPO affect my own Social Security retirement benefit?

-Who is subject to GPO?
+Who was subject to GPO?

 Did the Social Security Fairness Act eliminate GPO?